deanishe/alfred-workflow/README.md

             workflow.py
         yourscript.py
         etc.

-Or this:

-    Your Workflow/
-        info.plist
-        icon.png
-        workflow-1.X.X.zip
-        yourscript.py
-        etc.

-**Note:** the `background.py` module will not work from within a zip archive.

 Alternatively, you can clone/download the Alfred-Workflow [repository][repo] and copy the `workflow` subdirectory to your workflow's root directory.